Roadmunk/eslint-plugin-roadmunk/README.md

 `order-require` : Ensures that require statements in a file are in the correct order.

 `assert-length` : Uses the correct assertion method to check for length of an array

+`log-message-length` : Enforces a specified max length on log messages